Whether you’re working to get your finances back on track or dealing with unexpected expenses, a personal loan may be an option worth exploring.

 If you’re trying to figure out if a personal loan could help your situation, this guide will walk you through the basics of personal loans, including how to get one and if it’s the right choice for you.

 1. Evaluate Your Financial Situation

-- Secured Loans - These are loans that require collateral as part of the loan terms.
-Collateral is a valuable possession that secures a loan (e.g. the borrower's car).
-Providing collateral may allow borrowers with less-than-perfect credit to qualify, sometimes for larger amounts and/or lower interest rates than otherwise.
-If a borrower does not repay a secured loan, the lender may take possession of the collateral.
-If your credit is not so good, and you need a loan now, you may want to consider applying for a secured loan.
+Secured loans require collateral as part of the loan terms.
+Collateral is a valuable possession that secures a loan, such as a car.
+Providing collateral may enable borrowers to qualify, sometimes for larger amounts and/or lower interest rates.
+If a borrower doesn’t repay a secured loan, the lender may take possession of the collateral.
+If your credit score is on the lower side, and you need a loan now, you may want to consider applying for a secured loan.

-- Unsecured Loans - These are loans that do not require collateral.
-With unsecured loans, the interest rates tend to be higher than rates for secured loans.
-Unsecured loans may be easier for borrowers with better credit to obtain, because such borrowers are viewed as presenting less risk.
+Unsecured loans do not require collateral, but the interest rates tend to be higher than those for secured loans.
+Unsecured loans may be easier for borrowers with better credit to obtain, as they’re viewed as presenting less risk.

-For borrowers with less-than-perfect credit, another option may be getting a loan with a co-signer.
-A co-signer is someone who is legally obligated to repay the loan if the primary borrower does not.
-If a borrower defaults on a loan, the co-signer will be required to pay whatever is still owed.
+For borrowers with less-than-perfect credit scores, another option may be getting a loan with a cosigner.
+A cosigner is someone who is legally obligated to repay the loan if the primary borrower does not.

 2. Check Your Credit

-First, do a self-check of your credit.
-The majority of lenders check your credit history when you apply for a loan, it is often a good idea to take a look before they do, to see if there are any errors or discrepancies to correct, and avoid surprises.
+Before applying for a personal loan, start by checking your credit.
+Since the majority of lenders check your credit history when you apply for a loan, it’s a good idea to take a look beforehand to make sure it’s correct and avoid surprises.